Getting Hot Water But No Heating? Here’s What To Do

 Jammed central heating pump

 If the heating has been off for a while, say through the summer, the central heating pump can become jammed.
 It can of course happen anytime where the pump just seizes up or burns out too.
+To try and fix this, first set your heating on and put your thermostat on maximum temperature to ensure it is running.

 While this is running, put your hand on the pump head to feel for any vibrations, if you can’t feel this, the pump could be jammed Even if the motor is turning, the impeller inside the pump may not be connecting.